office (704) 661-0100

 There are several telltale signs that your PC and technology might be struggling.

-These include application or system freezes where the system temporarily becomes unresponsive, and crashes where the system or application completely stops responding, requiring a restart.
+These include application or system freezes, in which the system temporarily becomes unresponsive, and crashes, in which the system or application completely stops responding and requires a restart.
 Unexpected computer reboots, persistent error messages, and the 'Blue Screen of Death' (STOP Error) are more severe symptoms.
-Or even more allusive your Internet access is intermittent or unacceptably slow.
+Or even more allusively, your Internet access is intermittent or unacceptably slow..

-Connectivity issues that cannot be rectified by adjusting network settings, problems with software installations, slow performance, frequent buffering, excessive pop-ups, and abnormal noises from your hardware are also indicative of potential problems that require attention.
+Connectivity issues that cannot be resolved by adjusting network settings, software installation problems, slow performance, frequent buffering, excessive pop-ups, and abnormal noises from your hardware are also indicative of potential issues that require attention.

-As a technology owner you should know basic troubleshooting methods to fix common issues that plague all owners.
-Often however when all else fails, it seems it may be time to consider a new computer or to call for outside help.
+As a technology owner, you should know basic troubleshooting methods to fix common issues that plague all owners.
+Often, however, when all else fails, it may be time to consider a new computer or call for outside help.
 Rebooting is often the first thing one tries if there is an issue.
 However, many do not know how to do this task correctly.
-Perhaps next you check for available software and hardware updates.
-For example, if your Bluetooth headphones are not connecting, you could potentially correct it with a firmware update to your hardware.
+Next, you should check for available software and hardware updates.
+For example, if your Bluetooth headphones are not connecting, you could correct the issue with a firmware update on your hardware.

 Perhaps it is a speed or performance matter.
 These troubleshooting techniques are simple ways to potentially fix speed issues.
-Over several years, you may have loaded many programs you never use anymore.
+Over several years, you may have installed many programs you no longer use.
 All those programs can start to slow down your computer over time.
-To avoid periodic speed issues, comb your computer at least a few times per year to clean up any programs you do not use.
+To avoid periodic speed issues, scan your computer at least a few times per year to remove any programs you do not use.
 You can close them out, remove the download, or delete them to free up space.
-If you use Windows, you can find icons for programs running in the background by going to your System Tray.
+If you use Windows, you can find icons for programs running in the background in your System Tray.

 Do you know how to check your free drive space?
-For example, if you have an excessive number of downloaded photographs or videos saved on your computer, you can back up everything to the cloud or memory stick.
-Often large downloads are no longer needed.
+For example, if you have an excessive number of downloaded photographs or videos saved on your computer, you can back up everything to the cloud or a memory stick.
+Often, large downloads are no longer needed.
 Another culprit for a slow computer could be a virus or malware.
-Every owner should have some form of antivirus software even if it is Microsoft free Defender.
+Every owner should have some form of antivirus software, even if it is Microsoft's free Defender.
 It’s all I use.

 • Did you download anything?